Electronic paper: Status displays

 Some devices, like USB flash drives, have used electronic paper to display status information, such as available storage space.
 Once the image on the electronic paper has been set, it requires no power to maintain, so the readout can be seen even when the flash drive is not plugged in.

-Electronic shelf labels
+Retail signage and Electronic shelf labels

-E-paper based electronic shelf labels (ESL) are used to digitally display the prices of goods at retail stores.
+E-paper based electronic shelf labels (ESL) are used to digitally display the prices of goods at retail stores, enabling centrally managed, wireless updates of prices and product information while reducing paper waste and staff time for manual updates.
 Electronic-paper-based labels are updated via two-way infrared or radio technology and powered by a rechargeable coin cell.

 Some variants use ZBD (zenithal bistable display) which is more similar to LCD but does not need power to retain an image.

 Public transport timetables

 Tram timetables on e-paper.
 Prague, prototype from May 2019.

 E-paper displays at bus or trams stops can be remotely updated.
 Compared to LED or liquid-crystal displays (LCDs), they consume lower energy and the text or graphics stays visible during a power failure.
 Compared to LCDs, it is easily visible under full sunshine.